 What do OnePlus, Airbnb and your small business have in common?
 The constant need to conduct after-sales customer service of course!

-This, however, need not be the only way to do after-sales customer service.
 The right way to do it is to improve their customer experience and therefore, optimise your customer service.

 - 1 Customer Experience Vs. Customer Service for small businesses:

 - 2 What is After Sales Service for a small business?

 - 3 How important is after-sales customer service?

 - 4 How can small businesses do after-sales service for customers?